Victims of Crime Act of 1984

 The Victims of Crime Act of 1984 (VOCA) is United States federal government legislation aimed at helping the victims of crime through means other than punishment of the criminal.
 It established the Crime Victim's Fund, a scheme to compensate victims of crime.

+History

+In the mid-1960s, liberal politicians proposed victim compensation.
+At the time, conservative politicians opposed the proposal, arguing that it was too costly for the government.
+Over time, conservatives proposed their own version, VOCA, which was funded entirely from fines on criminals.